amiladilshan7/Supervised-learning-Tutorial-Projects/README.md

 # Supervised-learning-Tutorial-Projects
-This is about my practise tutorial and  projects related to machine learning- supervised llearning
+This is about my practise tutorial and  projects related to machine learning- supervised learning